Franklin High School (Franklin, Texas): State titles

 Franklin defeated north Texas football power Gunter in the 2021 UIL Conference 3A Division II Championship Game on the way to its first football state championship.

 In 2022, Franklin won their 2nd consecutive state championship by defeating Brock in the UIL Division I Championship Game.

+In 2025 the Franklin Lion Band competed for state champions at the Alamodome.
+Out of 23 bands they scored 20th in the 3A division.
+This is the first time in Franklin history that the band got the chance to compete at state.
+The directors include; Neil Woolworth, Elizabeth Wilson, and Cameron White.

 Fine arts

 The Franklin High School has a variety of Fine Arts that range from:

 Marching, Concert, Jazz Band, Art, Animation, and Theatre.